An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: EXPERIMENTS

 \section{EXPERIMENTS}

 To evaluate the performance of our method, experiments are conducted on three sets of data.
 As shown in Fig.~\ref{Fig.calibration_compare}, we selected three calibration scenarios on the road and recorded ten group calibration data for each scenario.
-The data collection method is shown in Fig.~\ref{Fig.data_collect}.
+The data collection method is shown in Fig.~\ref{Fig.data_collect} and keeps the vehicle speed between 10 km/h and 20 km/h.
 Through qualitative and quantitative evaluation, the results show that the proposed method has high accuracy and robustness.